tscode/tood/README.md

 # Td and Tood

-**Tood** is a simple ocaml library for parsing, manipulating, filtering and formatting todo list entries. **Td** is a command line tool that builds on Tood, and which aims to make it comfortable to manage your todo list on the terminal.
+Tood is a simple ocaml library for parsing, manipulating, filtering and formatting todo list entries.
+Td is a command line tool that builds on Tood, aiming to make it comfortable to manage your todo list on the terminal.

-It maintains two files with human readable todo list entries, one for active entries and one for done ones.
+Td maintains two files with human readable todo list entries, one for active entries and one for done ones.
 A typical sequence of `td` interactions might look like this: